Skip to main content

 The Details That Decide Whether a Journey Works

-Accessible Information Has To Be Specific
+Accessible Information Has to Be Specific

 How big are the buttons?
 Does the device make a sound?
 Is the form compatible with assistive technology?
 Can someone pause and come back later?
 Does the support page explain what a control actually does?
 Is the product named in language customers will recognise?